+The architectural expression of the buildings in the commercial area reflects the mood of the community at the time they were built.
 The district consists of five main commercial blocks along Summit Street and two and a half blocks of Fifth Avenue in the vicinity of Summit Street.
 The boundaries were chosen to include the main commercial core of Arkansas City with their limits defined by the location of key or particularly significant buildings.
 Generally, the boundaries follow the property lines of the buildings facing onto Summit Street and Fifth Avenue with the exception of the west side of the 100 block of North Summit which has been eliminated from the district since most of the structures there do not contribute to the district.
 At the south end of the district, the west side of the 400 block of South Summit, except for the Syndicate Block, a key building, has been eliminated from the district.

 There are many historic buildings and areas in Arkansas City.
-The most wellknown are the following: Burford Theatre & Commercial Building, 116110-118 S. Summit, was built in 1923 and was one of the homes of Mr. Newman before he built a store in 1917.
-In 1923, the building underwent major renovations to house a theatre that would occupy most of the block.
-The Burford company decided to "build the largest theater of any city of this size in the south west, only two downtown theaters in Kansas City and one in Wichita being larger".
-The theater proper was built on the alley running north and south, back of Highland Hall and the buildings then on the two lots south of Highland Hall.
-The lobby and shops had a fifty foot frontage on Summit Street, with an auditorium measuring 62x125 feet.
-The stage was built at thirty feet to the curtain and fifty feet high.
-The seating capacity was 1200, with 800 on the first level and 400 in the balcony.
-The front of the theater was constructed in tapestry brick trimmed in terra cotta.
-The Burford Theatre started off as a vaudeville theater.
-It boasted that Ginger Rogers appeared there prior to becoming a movie actor.
-Not too long after the theater opened, the "talkies" arrived and the theater was altered to house movies as opposed to plays.
-In November 1919, J.B.
+The most well-known are the following:

+Burford Theatre & Commercial Building, 110-118 S. Summit, In November 1919, J.B.
 Burford and his associates purchased Highland Hall, the town's first opera house that was built in 1883, as an initial step toward their plan to build a moving picture palace.
 They also purchased the Isabella Block building next door, to the south of Highland Hall.
 The Saddle Rock Café had operated in the Isabella Block at 118 S. Summit St. since at least the early 1900s.
 The buildings were razed in 1924 for construction of the new Burford Theatre.
 It opened in September of that year and the opening represented an investment of \$300,000.
 The two-story Burford Theatre, connected to the adjacent Burford Commercial Building, has a total frontage of 125 feet.
 The theater was built as a venue for vaudeville shows, local artistic productions and movie events.
 Ginger Rogers performed on the Burford stage as part of a vaudeville act in the mid- to late 1930s.
 The Arkalalah coronation was held at the theater in the 1930s, the early years of the town's annual fall festival.
 Actress Janis Carter, who starred in the movie "Santa Fe," visited the theater in 1951 for the staging of the movie's premiere.
 The theater underwent several changes to its interior through the years.
 It closed in 2004, and then-owner B&B Theatres donated the building to the Arkansas City Area Arts Council.
 The council led a 12-year, \$7.5 million effort to restore the theater to its original 1920s look.
 Community volunteers, professional construction workers and a New York-based restoration firm worked long hours to restore the theater, which reopened in 2016.
 The prairie-style structure with Neoclassical decorative elements is a three-bay buff building with wreath and garland.